The purpose of SEO (Search Engine Optimisation is to make a webpage rank highly with Search Engines for it's keywords.

 SEO = Search Engine Optimisation

-The purpose of SEO is to make your website rank highly with Search Engines for your chosen keywords.
+The purpose of SEO is to make a webpage rank highly with Search Engines for it's keywords.
 If you're not sure what this means, read on and you'll see it's simpler than it sounds!

 Searching with Keywords

 - People start searching by typing in keywords

 - People rarely search with just 1 keyword